-An interviewer needs to see that you care about what you do, and answering that call will also help you demonstrate EQ by showing off your emotional availability.
-Luckily, some of the most popular interview questions present you with the perfect opportunity to do just that.
+Human resource professionals and interviewers need to see that you care about what you do, and answering that call will also help you demonstrate EQ by showing off your emotional availability.
+Luckily, some of the most popular interview questions present you, the candidate, with the perfect opportunity to do just that.
 Take advantage of queries like “Tell me about yourself” and “Why do you want this job?” to demonstrate to an interviewer your genuine passion for your career (and the job opportunity).

 Talk about your growth